andresjesse/expo-firebase-hooks/Readme.md

 # Expo and Firebase Integration Sample

+[DEPRECATED]: This repository is not mantained anymore.
+Check this one for updated hooks: https://github.com/andresjesse/simple-firestore-hooks

 This is a minimal example of using firebase web SDK with Expo apps.
 A react hook-based workflow is applied for firebase auth and realtime database.

 ## Custom Hooks Usage